 All companies need a central place to store and manage their customers’ (both current clients and prospects) contact information.
 That’s why a CRM system is essential when building a consolidated MarTech stack.
-As a central warehouse for all customer data, a CRM system helps businesses personalize and improve all aspects of the buyer journey, from lead generation all the way to retention.
-It streamlines and tracks touchpoints to help your team improve overall relationships with prospects and long-term customers.
+As a central warehouse for all customer data, a CRM system helps businesses personalize and improve all aspects of the buyer journey, from lead generation all the way to retention, so your team can improve relationships with potential and current customers.

 Marketing Automation Platform

-Marketing automation refers to using software to automate marketing activities.
+As the name suggests, marketing automation is using software to automate certain marketing activities.
 When trying to attract, connect, close, and delight, a marketing team must often perform repetitive tasks such as email marketing and social media posting.
 But with a marketing automation platform, these repetitive tasks are automated and still capable of delivering a personalized experience to your customers.
 A marketing automation software will automatically monitor the level of engagement activity for each contact in your CRM database.

 Sales Enablement Tools